Ignatius Donnelly

 After his time in the Americas, he supposedly returned to the East by sea.
 This legend parallels the idea of cultural diffusion from an advanced Eastern civilization, potentially Atlantis.

-Dr. Le Plongeon’s observations at Chichen Itza, where he found columns with carvings of bearded men worshiping sacred trees, further supports the theory of Eastern influence.
+Dr. Le Plongeon’s observations at Chichen Itza, where he found columns with carvings of bearded men worshiping sacred trees, further support the theory of Eastern influence.

 These figures closely resemble depictions of similar worship in Assyria, suggesting a shared or influenced religious practice.